-Myrna Melgar is an urban planner and dedicated public servant running for Supervisor in District 7 to be a champion for the Westside.
-Myrna is a community leader who most recently served as the President of San Francisco’s Planning Commission.
-She has worked to expand access to homeownership opportunities for low- and middle-income San Franciscans, improve rent control protections for tenants, provide technical assistance and access to capital for small businesses, support the rights of workers and expand education opportunities for disadvantaged San Francisco youth and families.
+Myrna Melgar is an urban planner, economic development and housing policy expert, and dedicated public servant running for Supervisor in District 7.
+Myrna has worked to expand access to homeownership opportunities for San Franciscans, improve rent control protections for tenants, provide technical assistance and access to capital for small businesses, support the rights of workers and expand education opportunities for disadvantaged San Francisco youth and families.

 Myrna and her husband Sean Donahue have made their family home in Ingleside Terraces for the past decade.
 Sean is a public interest lawyer focused on climate change and Clean Air Act litigation.
 Myrna and Sean’s youngest daughter attends Commodore Sloat Elementary School, sings with the SF Girls Chorus, and is a member of the scout troop 88 based at the Forest Hill clubhouse.
 Their two older daughters attended Lick-Wilmerding High School and Lowell and Mission High Schools before attending UC Santa Barbara.